Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 ##### Memory vulnerabilities

 Memory leak: Unused memory not properly released, so it begins to slowly grow in size it eventually uses all available memory and the system crashes.
+- Solutions: A *static code analyzer* can check to see if all memory allocation commands have a matching deallocation command.
  - **NULL pointer**/object deference
 	 - Dereferencing means taking away the reference and giving you what it was actually referring to.
 	 - Technique that references a empty portion of memory, application crashes, debug information displayed also a denial of service.
+	 - Prevented by good code practices

 ##### Directory Traversal / Path traversal
 Read files from a web server that are outside the website file directory.